swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-1-run-a-simple-ml-experiment/index.md

 In this chapter, you have:

-1. Created the working directory;
+1. Created the working directory
-2. Acquired the codebase;
+2. Acquired the codebase
-3. Obtained the dataset;
+3. Obtained the dataset
-4. Set up a Python environment to run the experiment;
+4. Set up a Python environment to run the experiment
-5. Executed the experiment locally for the first time.
+5. Executed the experiment locally for the first time

 However, you may have identified the following areas for improvement: